 Trademark attorneys provide advice on choosing and registering trademarks, and can help resolve trademark disputes.
 They also keep track of trademark registration deadlines and renewals.

 The study also revealed that trademark law-related litigation in the field is particularly common with more than half of the executives indicating that their organization had initiated legal action against third parties who had infringed on their brand.
 The number of trademarks being filed is expected to increase which will likely result in increased trademark litigation.

-As a result, it is a particularly wise idea for companies to make sure that their trademark is properly secured.
+As a result, it is a particularly wise idea for companies to make sure that their trademark lawyers' law firm is properly secured.
 Fortunately, knowledgeable legal counsel can often prove to be beneficial in securing a trademark.
-TMI often results in profit losses for a company, so TMI must be viewed as is a very serious event.
-If you are a trademark holder who has experience trademark infringement, it is often a wise idea to retain the assistance of a seasoned trademark or intellectual property trademark attorney in Colorado.
+TMI often results in profit losses for a company, so TMI must be viewed as a very serious event.
+If you are a trademark holder who has experienced a trademark infringement attorney, it is often a wise idea to retain the assistance of a seasoned trademark or intellectual property trademark attorney in Colorado.

 To demonstrate that trademark confusion has occurred under the appropriate federal law, courts analyze the existence of eight factors.
 An individual or business alleging trademark infringement need not prove all of the following eight elements but these factors will prove influential:

 To avoid costly litigation, trademark holders should remember to follow some important advice in registering a mark.
 This advice includes the following: